edelkind/socketslinger/README.md

 `sling-catch` executes `socat` (since the hypothetical scenario where `sling-catch` implements built-in stdio redirection hasn't been implemented) without forking, and `socat` then utilizes the descriptor and relays content to/from stdio for display in `tmux`.

-At this point, on the catcher end, the only thing running is one `socat` process (plus `sling-wait` and our shell loop).
+At this point, on the catcher end, the only thing running is one `socat` process (plus `sling-watch` and our shell loop).

 For one connection, the number of persistent processes is 5:
 - 1 `socat` TCP listener
-- 1 `sling-wait` filesystem watcher
+- 1 `sling-watch` filesystem watcher
 - 1 shell loop
 - 1 `tmux` server
 - 1 `socat` communication processor

 For 51 connections, the number of persistent processes is 55:
 - 1 `socat` TCP listener
-- 1 `sling-wait` filesystem watcher
+- 1 `sling-watch` filesystem watcher
 - 1 shell loop
 - 1 `tmux` server
 - 51 `socat` communication processors